syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ## Use Range Color For Axis

-You can set range color to axis labels and ticks using the useRangeColorForAxis property of axis
+You can set range color to axis elements using the useRangeColorForAxis property of axis

 {% highlight dart %}